 19.6: There is a visible updated register within each procedure room of trainees allowed to perform specified procedures independently.

 In-room competency register identifying trainees, training modality, and current level of supervision.

-19.7: Endoscopy trainees have an appraisal with their trainer at least annually.
+19.7: Endoscopy trainees have an appraisal with their trainer (for UK trainees, this should be completed on the JETS e-portfolio) at least annually.